-Today, the humanitarian crisis is unprecedented in its scale: it affects the entire population (4.6 million people).
+The humanitarian crisis affects the entire population (4.6 million people).
 Half of them need urgent humanitarian aid (food, healthcare, water, shelter).
 Nearly a million people are displaced internally and in neighbouring countries.